onder17/Connect-Four-AI-Game/README.md

 ## 🚀 Key Features

-* **Minimax AI Engine:** Calculates the most optimal moves up to 5 steps ahead using deep tree searching.
+* **Minimax AI Engine:** Calculates the most optimal moves up to 5 steps ahead using deep tree searching.(Unbeatable AI Logic)
+* **Different Level Templates:** EASY, MEDIUM and HARD level options for client.(Target depth had determined rowly 1, 3 and 5.)
+* **Win & Conquer Mode:** This is a tournament-based game mode.
 * **Alpha-Beta Pruning:** A high-efficiency optimization that significantly reduces computational cost by pruning unnecessary branches of the game tree.
 * **Explainable AI (XAI):** The AI doesn't just play; it explains.
 Every move is logged in the terminal with a human-readable strategic explanation (e.g., "AI detects a strong offensive opportunity").
-* **Automatic Dataset Generation:** Every session is recorded as a time-stamped JSON file in the `datasets/` directory, capturing board states and Minimax scores for potential Machine Learning training.
+* **Automatic Dataset Generation:** For every session is recorded as a time-stamped one CSV file in the `datasets/` directory, capturing board states and Minimax scores for potential Machine Learning training.
 * **Cinematic Experience:** Features a high-quality intro video, dynamic sound effects, and a custom-designed medieval warfare UI.

 ---